What is the TUC Fields Fund?

 What is TUC doing to secure new fields?

 Our staff continues to work with the School Boards, the City of Toronto, and other public/private entities to secure new fields (and retain existing ones).
-Despite the challenges, TUC has met its field requirements each year and has slowly been adding higher quality fields for its membership.
+Despite the challenges, TUC has met its field requirements each year and has gradually been adding higher quality fields for its membership.
 In 2006, we increased the number of summer league games at Sunnybrook and we secured Metro Sports Centre and the Varsity Centre as new indoor venues for Fall/Winter Leagues.
 In 2007 we hosted more games at Sunnybrook and Eglinton Flats than ever before and we hosted summer league games at Varsity Centre and Birchmount Stadium.
 In 2008 we added premier fields BMO Field and Downsview Park to the inventory and with BMO Field changed the landscape of our indoor leagues.
 In 2009 we added another premier indoor venue at Upper Canada College and also the Cherry Beach turf fields for spring and fall.
 In 2009-2010 we moved indoor league from BMO Field to Lamport Stadium (acquiring some summer time in the process), added Centennial Stadium, and began fall league games on the turf at Crescent School.
 In 2011 we added the renovated Weston Lions Park to the list along with more games at our premier venues.
 In 2012 we added Lakeshore CI and Cherry Beach premier turf fields to the summer rotation, along with Withrow Park in East York.
+In 2013 we added Monarch Park Stadium to all seasons (a sizeable amount of time) as well as premier fields St. Michael's College in the summer and North Toronto CI in the Fall.
 Every year the TUC inventory improves and the TUC members reap the benefits!

 What can I do to help TUC's current field situation?